How To Use A Mortgage Calculator

 - Your credit score

-- The condition and age of your home
+- The age and current condition of your home

 - How much personal property you have to protect